cgstevens/ARC/README.md

 ###DataSource Compare
   You can compare 2 types of data sources; Microsoft SQL Database or SQL Scripts in a source control repository.
   Git Integration: The first step to integrated Git int ARC was to display what branch the user is working on.
 To accomplish this I used LibGit2Sharp.
 Now that I have that working we could build on that to wire up with Sync to Source action.
 This would allow the ability to commit to the repository when syncing.
   Executing the Compare will cycle through the databases.
 Using the IAsyncResult you have the limit of 64 request.
 I haven't reached this limit in this application but in case you have the need to do so it will queue the requests.

+###Compare Options
+  Allows you to configure different options per environment.
+  You can add and remove options in the config file.
+The only list I can find is in the Options list from the SDK.
+  The compare options are used during the compare of the datasources.